tejas-pagare/Rock_Hyrax_Load_Balance_Algo/README.md

 This will produce `performance_graphs.png` in the project directory using the metrics stored in DynamoDB.
 With the latest code, per-VM finish times and assignment logs are also stored in DynamoDB, so the bar charts (`load_distribution.png` and `metrics_comparison.png`) will be regenerated as well.

+### CloudWatch metrics & dashboard

+When `--aws-enabled` is used, the run also publishes custom CloudWatch metrics and creates a run-specific dashboard comparing algorithms:

+- Namespace: `LoadBalancerMetrics`
+- Dimensions: `Algorithm`, `RunID`
+- Metrics: `AverageResponseTime` (s), `Makespan` (s), `Throughput` (tasks/sec), `TotalEnergy` (kJ), and an aggregate `PerformanceScore` (0–100)

+The dashboard is named `Load_Balancer_Comparison_<RunID>` and contains bar charts to compare algorithms side-by-side.
+You can find it in the CloudWatch console under Dashboards (ensure you’re in the same AWS region as your credentials).

 ## Configuration

+- Interactive prompts are the default; you can still override any specific setting via CLI flags.
 - Edit defaults in `config.py` or use the interactive prompts in `main.py`.
 - Algorithms are implemented under `algorithms/` (extend by adding new classes inheriting from `base.py`).